Tuesday, 11 November 2025

 What really elevates it is the setting.
 The ocean is vast, hostile, and isolating, turning the yacht into a floating pressure cooker.
 The claustrophobia is intense, and every decision feels loaded — especially the repeated moments where Nicole hesitates over loading a gun that could end everything instantly.

-Would Orson Welles have approved?
+Would Orson Welles?
 Hard to say, but I did.
-The film blends psychological horror with survival thriller remarkably well.
+It blends psychological horror with survival thriller remarkably well.
 The ending is poor — reworked by the studio months after shooting — but if you mentally discard it, what remains is 90 minutes of gripping, economical filmmaking.

 No comments: